Psychtoolbox-3/psychtoolbox-3.github.com/docs/AudioFeedbackLatencyTest.md

 how long it would take to detect the onset by the script.

 'trigger' = Trigger level for detection of sound onset in captured sound.

+'deviceid' = Index of audio in/out device, if one device is used.
+If omitted,
+the default audio device is chosen.
+You can also specify a vector of two device
+indices, to specify separate input and output devices deviceid = [input, output].
+With different devices, full-duplex mode is obviously not supported.

 'ntrials' = Number of measurement trials to perform.